Nosjazz/milestone_4/README.md

         -   All elements of the navbar are working from all templates
         -   The logo redirect to the home page
         -   The Show interest redirect to regitser if not logged in, and to add review when logged in
-        -   The Read More button on the home page redirect to its appropriate pages (About, Contact Us, Reviews)
         -   The register and login functions work as appropriate and return to the profile page
-        -   Adding and Editing review works as intended
+        -   Adding and Editing for admin users review works as intended
+        -   Validating the donation form sent correspondant payment to Stripe
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs